 When I lived in Africa as a child, we had family friends from Yugoslavia.
 As many people tell me now (and it doesn’t matter whether it’s Croatia, Bosnia, Serbia, Montenegro or Macedonia) the Yugoslav passport at the time gave citizens access to the entire world, East and West.
 Talk to them and you can feel the nostalgia and pride.
 They’ll tell you that Yugoslavia was a ‘real’ country, accepted and respected by the world community.
 Tito, the authoritarian leader of Yugoslavia (some would call him a dictator), also brings up nostalgia.
 When we first came to the Balkans 3 years ago feelings about him seemed a bit more mixed.
 It seems to me that people hold him in higher esteem today.
 I was actually surprised to hear one of our guides in Sarajevo refer to him as “our great leader”, probably the most respectful title I’ve heard yet.
 Nostalgia and memories of better times does that.

 Below: A few examples from Sarajevo’s War Childhood Museum (worth a visit)

 Please don’t let the above discourage you from visiting Sarajevo.
 It is yet another interesting pocket of the Balkans, with a unique culture and very welcoming people.
 We’ve had personal experiences in the Balkans unlike anywhere else in the world.
 It’s part of the reason we try so hard to understand the history and mentality.
 But Sarajevo is more than just it’s war history – it’s also a very scenic and atmospheric city.
-My next post will be a photo essay on the sights in and around Sarajevo.
-A teaser:

 Like This Article?
 Pin it!